Categories: Featured ArticlesOzone Dental Treatment

 Dentists employ ozone in various ways within their practices:

 3. Periodontal Therapy: Ozone is utilized in the treatment of periodontal disease (gum disease) to disinfect periodontal pockets and promote tissue healing.
-Ozone gas or ozonated water can be delivered subgingivally (under the gumline) to reduce bacterial load, inflammation, and bleeding associated with periodontitis
+Ozone gas or ozonated water can be delivered subgingivally (under the gumline) to reduce bacterial load, inflammation, and bleeding associated with periodontitis.

 CALL OUR OFFICE FOR MORE INFORMATION